 We throw out more reusable items in our homes than we may realize.
 As many people are making an effort to help the environment, upcycling—turning potential waste into new and useful products—has become incredibly popular.
 You can also reuse traditionally disposable products for new purposes.
 Start transforming the objects in your home so that you’re using more and throwing less in the trash.

-Egg cartons can be used for countless different purposes.
+Cardboard egg cartons can be used for countless different purposes.
 You can use them to package mini cupcakes or muffins, to organize small Christmas ornaments, or to store small objects like jewelry or office supplies.
 Egg cartons also work well for gardening.
 Just cut up the carton so that it’s separated into different squares, which you can wet with water and place right into the ground—the wet carton is biodegradable.
 You can even reuse egg cartons to freeze small portions of food or to act as molds for Jell-O.

 Don’t toss your disposable razors in the trash right away.
 You can use them to remove pills from fabrics like sweaters and blankets.
 If you don’t have a lint brush around, an old razor is the next best thing and will get the job done.